-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

 - seizure (convulsions); or

-Less serious side effects may include:
+Common side effects may include:

-- nausea, vomiting, constipation, diarrhea;
+- constipation, nausea, vomiting, stomach pain;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.